DouglasMacKrell/douglas-mackrell-website/README.md

 Doug needs a website to show off his cool stuff.

 ## THE SOLUTION
-This personal website portfolio project is designed to showcase all of Doug's cool stuff.
-Slim in design this one-page app will highlight:
+This personal website portfolio project is designed to showcase all of Douglas MacKrell's cool stuff.
+This React App will highlight:

 * About
+  * A brief overview of who Douglas MacKrell is and why you should get to know him better
 * Projects
   * Awards and Recognition
   * Live Link